Christmas is a great time to renew our pattern and fervor for prayer. Here’s a link to help do both. Broken by the Need for Prayer

 As the verdict comes down, a prayer of lament and longing for healing and salvation modeled on Psalm 80.
 An offering for the Poetry Project.

-I’ve seen this clip before.
+Updated for March 2022 (the second day of Lent) I’ve seen this clip before.
 But it is always worth another listen.
 Scholar D.A.
-Carson speaks of the ground of our faith with an encouraging illustration that takes us back to the Passover and forward to the Christmas, and Good Friday and Easter.
-This may be one of the best 3 minutes and 28 seconds … More The Ground of Our Assurance
+Carson speaks of the ground of our faith with an encouraging illustration that takes us back to the Passover and forward to Christmas, and Good Friday and Easter.
+This may be one … More The Ground of Our Assurance

 Friday Musings 29 This is what I mean, brothers: the appointed time has grown very short.
 From now on, let . . . those who buy as though they had no goods, 31 and those who deal with the world as though they had no dealings with it.
 For the present form of this world is passing away.
 (1 … More Thinking Hard about an Obscure Text